top of page

 3.1 The purpose of the Board is to ~

-Maintaining and strengthening the strong brand identities of the areas that comprise the destination.
+• Maintaining and strengthening the strong brand identities of each individual area that comprise the destination, whilst cultivating a strong sense of strategic partnership across the conurbation

-Building public sector/private sector partnerships to improve the competitiveness of the destination offer.
+• Building public sector/private sector partnerships to support the building of a

-Promoting quality and year-round activity within all aspects of the destination product.
+• Promoting quality and year-round activity within all aspects of the destination

 3.1.3 Assist the Council by:

-Developing a Tourism Strategy for shared ownership by the Council, the local tourism industry and other local/regional agencies.
+• Helping to deliver the current and develop a future Tourism Strategy for shared ownership by the Council, the local tourism industry and other local/regional agencies.

 3.1.4 Support the Tourism Industry by:

-Ensuring that tourism has an active role within the development
+• Ensuring that tourism has an active role within any future local and/or regional strategic economic growth programmes

-Providing active representation on any board deemed relevant to
+• Providing (if required) active representation on any board deemed relevant to delivering the stated aims of the DMB.

-Maintaining and strengthening the strong brand identity of the areas that
+• Maintaining and strengthening the strong brand identity of the areas that comprise the destination.

 3.1.5 Adopt progressive working practices by: